The Little Squares of Life

 Also, every person is different.
 Do not ever assume something based on a snapshot.
-Please, for the love, do not judge those who think he/she should “know” better.
+Please, for love, do not judge those who think he/she should “know” better.
 Someone who “should not have” adopted children.
 Thoughts on if a person is too overweight or underweight.

 People hide their pain behind humor and smiles.

 They want you to think about all the good things about them because they are hurting so deeply.
 If you get too close, you will smell fear on them or pain.
-Then the questions come that they may or may not know the answer too.
+Then the questions come that they may or may not know the answer to.

 You Can Help

 Ask someone (a friend, family, acquaintance, or a stranger) how their day is BUT mean it.
-Maybe they will be honest with you.
-From that point on, pra for them.
+Maybe they will be honest with you, from that point on, pra for them.
 Now, don’t just say you will pray for them.
-Honestly, most people say that and they never do it.
+Honestly, most people say that, and they never do it.
 You can be different.
 Lay your hands on them and pray for them.
 Send them off with a smile.